jaedsongms/Website/_pages/publications.md

   **Work in progress**

-  * PhD Dissertation: Yesterday Contenders, Today Partners: Political Determinants of Inter-Municipal Cooperation Diffusion in Brazilian Federalism (2005-2019).
+  * PhD Dissertation paper: Yesterday Contenders, Today Partners: Political Determinants of Inter-Municipal Cooperation Diffusion in Brazilian Federalism (2005-2019).

+  * PhD Dissertation paper:How Inter-municipal Cooperation Spreads: A Comparative Explanation Across Policy Domains under Federal Induction.

   * Paper: The expansion of municipal e-services in COVID-19 pandemic: an exploratory analysis.
 With Mota FPB.